Joey Jones: Retirement and death

 Jones underwent cardiac surgery in 2002 and later scaled down his commitments with Wrexham, where he worked as the Under 18's and Reserve team coach until his retirement in 2017.
 He returned to the club in the position of youth team ambassador in 2021.
 In 2001, he had a brief spell as caretaker manager between the departure of Brian Flynn and arrival of Denis Smith.

 In 2005, Jones completed his autobiography entitled Oh Joey, Joey! about his life in football.
 This was a book of the week on Sky Sports News in February 2006.

 Also in 2005, Jones was named as Wrexham's ultimate Cult Hero on BBC's Football Focus.
 Jones was much respected by Liverpool supporters and he finished in 63rd place in the 2006 poll of all-time favourite Liverpool players (100 Players who shook the Kop).
 110,000 fans worldwide had taken part in the vote.

-Jones died on 22 July 2025, at the age of 70.
+Jones died of undisclosed causes on 22 July 2025, at the age of 70.